 I heaped teaspoon ground ginger

-2 handfuls fresh coriander (cilantro) - leaves and stalks separated
+2 large handfuls of fresh coriander (cilantro)